hannahellis4242/NodeCrashCourseNotes/HelloExpress.md

 Express is a web framework for Node.
 While node does have it's own built in way to deal with incoming http requests, it's better to let a framework take care of all the heavy lifting for you, freeing you up to worry about how your web application will work.

-You can find out more about Express on [npm](https://www.npmjs.com/package/express).
+You can find out more about Express on the npm express module [webpage](https://www.npmjs.com/package/express).

 ## Your first Express Application